ippontech/blog-usa/posts/hey-this-looks-familiar-front-end-development-for-back-end-engineers.md

 The next couple of concepts we'll cover are not necessarily new -- conditional ("if") and iterative ("for") processing are familiar for a back-end engineer.
 The syntax we'll use will also be familiar in our "vanilla" JavaScript approach.

 We've reached a point where we want to display something differently or not display something at all given a certain situation.
 Basically, introducing an `if` structure into our rendered output -- rendering conditionally.
-Let's look at our current `getInnerHTML` method.
+Let's look at our current `getInnerHTML` function.

 ``` js
 getInnerHTML() {